Bitcoin and Gold

 The Gold and Bitcoin Hedge

 In a world of quantitative easing, institutional investors and the public are looking for ways to climb outside of the system of fiat-based instruments.
 Equities and bonds look unlikely to make major returns over the medium to long term and you may even experience a loss of purchasing power upon disposal as returns remain below the rate of monetary expansion.
-“M2” money supply (includes cash, current account deposits, and easily convertible near money) can be used as a measure of monetary expansion has gone into overdrive since March 2020 increasing approximately by 20% in the UK and 40% in the US.
+“M2” money supply (includes cash, current account deposits, and easily convertible near money) can be used as a measure of monetary expansion and has gone into overdrive since March 2020 increasing by approximately 20% in the UK and 40% in the US.
 Policy makers hope (I think) to reduce this over time, either way the money supply is expanding and diluting the value of currencies.
 This leaves gold and bitcoin as the only real options as a financial hedge.

 Bitcoin can be transmitted anywhere in the world and stored at low cost which is of huge interest to financial institutions.
 If you are comfortable with third-party storage of gold, you can open digital metal accounts, such as our DigitAul products, and carry out low-cost transactions in a similar manner.
 Your choice will ultimately depend on your societal outlook, trust in well established companies like us [Chards], your risk appetite and desire to diversify.